boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    Thanks to Jim Guichard for the AD review.

-   Thanks to Erik Kline and Ketan Talaulikar for the IESG review.
+   Thanks to Erik Kline, Ketan Talaulikar, and Deb Cooley for the IESG review.